 We will now discover how to bring each of these relatives to the country.
 Depending on the relative, some documents will be required, so we will note them down them in each section.

-Do you have any doubts so far?
-Then ask anything to our immigration lawyers here and get an instant answer:
+Do you have any questions so far?
+Ask our immigration lawyers anything:

 We will start with the most complex case of the three: bringing your father or mother to Spain.